Alidafh/FYS-STK4155/project1/README.md

 ## Overview of files:

-plotting.py: Contains the functions for creating figures\
+plotting.py: Contains the graphic functions\
-general_functions.py: Contains the analysis functions\
+functions.py: Contains the analysis functions\
-helpers.py: Supergeneral functions such as SVD etc.\
+tools.py: general tools such as SVD etc.\
 main.py: the main script\
 run.sh: Simple bash script to run main.py\
 clean.sh: Bash script which deletes the output folders etc. in case a clean run is wanted.\